Presentee/sprints/SprintProgressReportTemplate.md

 4. What are the next action items (for the next sprint)?

-      We can start by planning and preparing some user stories that would be made.

-      Start a List for the features that we wanted to Backlog.
+We can start by planning and preparing some user stories that would be made into features.Then from those user stories we can compile a List for the features that we wanted to Backlog.